kavindupasan/batch-bg-remover-photoshop/README.md

 Here is the detailed video on how to use this script: https://youtu.be/6ICVsi2pWyk

-Plase support us to keep the work up if you think this is usefull.
-No minimum amout.
-PayPal: milansachithra@gmail.com

 # Configuration

 set sourse images folder: line 13